conornally/starbug2/docs/starbug-manual.md

    --> Single run commands
        --init                     : Initialise Starbug (post install)
-       --generate-psf             : Generate ALL the PSF files to "PSFDIR" --local-param              : Make a local copy of the default parameter file --generate-region   a.fits : Make a ds9 region file with a detection file --clean-table       a.fits : Clean up an individual table
+       --generate-psf             : Generate ALL the PSF files to "STARBUG_DATDIR" --local-param              : Make a local copy of the default parameter file --generate-region   a.fits : Make a ds9 region file with a detection file --clean-table       a.fits : Clean up an individual table